 • Cutting someone’s brakes

 To bring a reckless endangerment charge, the prosecutors must prove that you intended to commit the reckless act and that you knew or reasonably should have known of the risks of committing the act.
 They do not have to prove that you intended to cause the victim’s specific harm.
 The act of recklessness itself could be enough to bring this criminal charge in Arizona.
-The penalties for reckless endangerment can range according to the classification of the charge.
-An aggravated Class 6 felony, for example, can come with a two-year prison sentence.
-Endangerment that involves substantial risk of imminent death is a class six felony.
-Otherwise, endangerment is considered a class one misdemeanor.

 Threatening or Intimidating

 You do not have to physically touch someone to face a criminal assault charge in Arizona.
-As stated in Arizona Revised Statutes Section 13-1202, a person commits threatening or intimidating if he or she threatens or intimidates by word or conduct to:
+As stated in Arizona Revised Statutes Section 13-1202, a person commits threatening or intimidating if he or she threatens or intimidates another by word or conduct to:

 • Cause physical injury to another person or serious damage to another person’s property;